Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.polish.txt

 Ten komponent zmienia tak¿e wypowiedzi stra¿ników wewn¹trz pa³acu na coœ bardziej przyjaznego (ochrona w piwnicy nie bêdzie atakowaæ gracza) oraz dodaje przyjaznego stra¿nika przed wejœciem do pa³acu.

+Note: if Jarl's Adventure Pack v0.8.0 is installed after Endless BG1, opening the chests will be counted as a theft - in this case, the chests on the 3rd floor of the Palace cannot be used by the group despite the servants stating otherwise.

 3. Krótki publiczny ho³d dla bohatera Wrót Baldura (tylko dla SoD/EET)
 -----------------------------------